allebb/pirrot/README.md

 ## Features

-* Saving recordings of voice optional (set in the system configuration) - Disabled by default.
-* Ability to set a courtesy tone.
+* Ability to set a courtesy tone on end of transmission.
-* Ability to configure the server identify automatically on a schedule.
+* Ability to configure the repeater to identify itself automatically on a schedule.
-* Enable to purge recordings after a set time (eg. 30 days) - A Cron job will run and delete recordings old than that.
-* Ability to enable or disable repeater identifier. - Disabled by default.
+* Ability to enable or disable automatic repeater identifier. - Disabled by default.
-* Ability to upload recordings to Amazon S3 on a cron job (only works if connected to the LAN)
-* Ability to change output transmission from VOX to COS and specify GPIO pins.
+* Ability to change output transmission from VOX (voice activation) to COR (COR signal from radio to an input relay).
+* Save recordings of recieved transmissions - Disabled by default.

+See the full list of configuration items (features) on the [CONFIGURATION page](CONFIGURATION.md).

 ## Hardware requirements